Aberdeen: 6 Reasons to choose the Granite City for uni

 It might be tucked away in the north-east corner of Scotland, but don't be fooled by the out-of-the-way location - Aberdeen is a bustling and vibrant place.

 Thinking of moving to ‘Aberdream’ to study?
-Here is your comprehensive guide to the granite city, from one student who loves living here.
+Here is your post-coronavirus guide to the Granite City, from one student who loves living here.

 At first glance, Aberdeen might seem grey and boring - but its appearance is deceptive.
 It has a beautiful beach for a start, which is just a short bus ride or 20-minute walk from the city centre.
 An opportunity to clear your head and appreciate the stunning scenery, you might even see some dolphins if you're lucky!
 When you're at the beach you must visit the Sand Dollar or the Pier for breakfast.